 The Company carries insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
-The deductible for each line of coverage is \$1.0 million, except for certain of the Company's health insurance benefit plans which are subject to a \$0.1 million deductible for qualified individuals.
-Losses up to the stop loss amounts are accrued based upon the Company's estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.
+The deductible for each line of coverage is \$1.0 million, except for certain of the Company's health benefit plans, which are subject to a \$0.1 million deductible for qualified individuals.
+Losses up to the deductible amounts are accrued based upon the Company's estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.

 The insurance and claims accruals are based on known facts, actuarial estimates and historical trends.
-While recorded accruals are based on the ultimate liability, which includes amounts in excess of the stop loss deductible, a corresponding receivable for amounts in excess of the stop loss deductible is included in current assets in the consolidated balance sheets.
+While recorded accruals are based on the ultimate liability, which includes amounts in excess of the deductible, a corresponding receivable for amounts in excess of the deductible is included in current assets in the consolidated balance sheets.